 Before going into a discussion on whether laser fat reduction technology is safe for use, it will be relevant to understand the many intricacies of the process and how it is carried out.
 The advantage of laser is that it is a very concentrated beam of light and thus can target specific areas of the body while sparing the surrounding tissues.
 Lasers are targeted at the fat cells in the area under treatment which puncture holes in the cells causing them to deflate.
 The fat cells are retained in the body, only they are a lot smaller now.
 Over a period of time, these fat particles are released into the intestinal fluid and disposed off by the body’s natural waste removal systems.
 The advantage here is that body toxins stored in fat cells are also flushed out, thus cleansing the body too.

 The process is intricate and complex and hence should be done from reputed beauty clinics and spas and dermatologists’ clinics.
 Another point that should be ensured is that these clinics must have the best of equipment installed as subpar devices can cause adverse side effects during treatment.
 Incidentally, one of the leading importers and distributors of top of the line laser fat reduction equipment in Australia is Universal Medical Aesthetics.
 They deal with only the best and source their machinery from leading manufacturers around the world.
+This all has geared up IPL machines and world over.
 Laser fat reduction by trained and qualified technicians on machines supplied by them is a guarantee of a successful procedure.

 While laser liposuction is a great option and a painless procedure, it is definitely not without its risks.
 Conventional liposuction uses a thin cannula attached to a vacuum which is inserted in the fat to be drawn out.
 Laser procedure on the other hand melts the fat and punctures it through high temperatures.
 This might result in uneven subcutaneous fat, textures and connective tissues.